We

 He's still in his apartment, lying in the

-middle of the floor, but is soaked
+middle of the living room floor, but is

-through.
-The shower is running, but his
+completely soaked.
+The shower is running,

 clothes reek of salt water.
 Convinced that